- Who Is Swedenborg?

 (mostly in alphabetical order)

 Dr Eben Alexander; William Blake; General William Booth; Jorge Luis Borges; Rt.
-Rev. Phillips Brooks; Elizabeth Barrett Browning; Thomas Carlyle; Andrew Carnegie; John Chapman (Johnny Appleseed); Samuel Taylor Coleridge; Alfred Deakin; Arthur Conan Doyle; Ralph Waldo Emerson; Amelita Galli-Curci; Johann Wolfgang von Goethe; Henry James, Sr.; Carl Jung; Helen Keller; James Tyler Kent; Czeslaw Milosz; Victor Nilsson; Dr. Norman Vincent Peale; Kenneth Ring; George Ripley; Franklin D. Roosevelt; Daisetsu Teitaro Suzuki; Johann August Strindberg; John Greenleaf Whittier; Colin Wilson; Bill Wilson.
+Rev. Phillips Brooks; Elizabeth Barrett Browning; Thomas Carlyle; Andrew Carnegie; John Chapman (Johnny Appleseed); Samuel Taylor Coleridge; Alfred Deakin; Arthur Conan Doyle; Ralph Waldo Emerson; Amelita Galli-Curci; Johann Wolfgang von Goethe; Henry James, Sr.; Carl Jung; Helen Keller; James Tyler Kent; Czeslaw Milosz; Victor Nilsson; Dr. Norman Vincent Peale; Kenneth Ring; Robert “Believe It or Not!”
+Ripley; Franklin D. Roosevelt; Daisetsu Teitaro Suzuki; Johann August Strindberg; John Greenleaf Whittier; Colin Wilson; Bill Wilson.

 In addition to these famous people, many others are known to have been influenced by him and a fuller list may be obtained from the Swedenborg Association of Australia.